 I whipped up these Chipotle Salmon Corn Cakes this morning.
-Blogger friends like Lydia (The Perfect Pantry) have gotten my salmon cravings going with recipes like Salmon Cakes with Quinoa and Kale and Salmon and Quinoa Patties with Lemon-Yogurt Sauce, respectively.
+Blogger friends like Lydia (The Perfect Pantry) have gotten my salmon cravings going with recipes like Salmon and Quinoa Patties with Lemon-Yogurt Sauce.
 Here I am supposed to be sharing Super Bowl recipes, but instead I’m in fish and omega-3/multi-vitamin/multi-mineral heaven with salmon cakes.
 But this won’t surprise most of you, as I’ve shared my love of salmon before—with my Cayenne-Lime Salmon recipe, for example.

 These Chipotle Salmon Corn Cakes are a perfect example of another gfe pantry meal.
 I made these after Mr. GFE had left for work.
 While he enjoys most fish, he is not a fan of salmon.
 And yet I still married him … Ha!
 Kidding.
 Of course, we all have our “likes” and “dislikes.”
 But when the “dislikes” are in opposition to our own “likes,” they are hard to understand.
 We share most of the same “likes,” and I have happily worked around our food preferences over the years.
 Son and I share most “likes.”
 (The exception might be snails.
 Son loves them, I don’t even want to look at them, even if they are bathed in butter and called escargots.
 Using the French term does not make every menu item enticing.)